-1) The site has a single staircase that provides a means of escape and is 880mm in width.
+1) The site has a single staircase that provides a means of escape and is 900mm in width.

 - 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal doors within the block are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their daily checks.
 Defective closing devices are reported to an external contractor. - 5) The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 This prevents residents being locked in or out of the building. - 6) Communal areas are kept free of flammable items.
-The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) Ventilation of the common area is facilitated by openable windows in the stairwell.
+The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) There is no provision for ventilation of the common area is except for small tickle vents.